Carl Hentschel

-Carl Hentschel (27 March 1864 – 9 January 1930) was a British artist, phographer, printmaker, inventor and businessperson.
+Carl Hentschel (27 March 1864 – 9 January 1930) was a British artist, photographer, printmaker, inventor and businessperson.
 He developed techniques for printing illustrations, particularly the Hentschel Colourtype Process using three colours, which have been described as "revolutionising" newspaper illustration.
 He was the original of "Harris" in Jerome K. Jerome's Three Men in a Boat (1889).

 Early life

 Hentschel was born in Łódź, now in Poland, then part of the Russian Empire, on 27 March 1864.
 He was the son of August Hentschel, who was an engraver, and Olga.

 The family emigrated to Britain when Carl was five.
 His obituary in The Times says that he "had some education at Eastbourne, where his father then had a paper collar factory".
 He was apprenticed to his father at 14.
 He wrote that "My first experience in producing illustrations was in assisting my father in photographing drawings on wood".
 His father had invented this technique, and later invented a process of printing on zinc, based on the Gillot process.